lechnerc77/azd-compatibility-azure-function/README.md

   path: infra020beta1
 ```

 For this blog post we leave the `infra` section out of the `azure.yaml` file, so that `azd` will use the default which is the `infra` folder.
-Consequently we create a new folder and call it `infra`.
+Consequently, we create a new folder and call it `infra`.
 We copy the following files from `infra020beta1` to `infra`:

 - `abbreviations.json`
 - `main.bicep`
 - `main.parameters.bicep`
 - `resources.bicep`

 In order to have the new `core` folder I created an `azd` project from a template and copied the `core` folder as is into the `infra` folder of my Azure Functions project.
-The content of the `core` folder is independent of the template you used, it always contains *all* reusable `.bicep` files.
+The content of the `core` folder is independent of the template you used; it always contains *all* reusable `.bicep` files.

-In addition i created a new folder called `app` which will become the home of my app-specific `.bicep` files.
+In addition, I created a new folder called `app` which will become the home of my app-specific `.bicep` files.
 I put two empty files into this folder namely:

 - `function.bicep`: this file will contain the modules that need to be called to create the Azure Function
 - `storage-output.bicep`: this folder will contain the modules that need to be called in order create the dedicated storage for the output binding of the Azure Function